-Today, we will know more about online proofreading jobs.
+Today, we will find out more about online proofreading jobs.

 Let me ask you one thing, do you have a keen eye for detail?
 Can you make out the errors when reading a book or just browsing a web article?

-If your answer is yes, then you have one type of job which you can do right away.
+If your answer is yes, then you have one type of job that you can do right away.
 Proofreading.

 What is Proofreading?

-Proofreading is reviewing or checking a document thoroughly for errors, grammar, punctuation.
+Proofreading is reviewing or checking a document thoroughly for errors in spelling, grammar, and punctuation.
 Proofreaders sift through the documents or articles for any mistakes.

-The primary intent of proofreading is to make the documents totally error free, whether it is typos, grammar, spelling or punctuation.
+The primary intent of online proofreading jobs is to make the documents as error-free as humanly possible, whether it is a typo, grammar, spelling, or punctuation.

 How much money does a Proofreader make?